acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 <span>With the feature disabled the character almost reach the platform but fails.</span>
 </div>

 For this one what I do is, in the moment the character collides with a wall I check if the collider can be relocated over the ground considering a max distance from the contacts between the character and the wall.
-If there is an space, then I relocate the character instantly and put a particle over to hide a bit the jump.
+If there is an empty space, then I relocate the character instantly and put some particles over to hide the teleport.

 <div class="post-image">
 <video width="400" height="300" controls>